 MyPoints is a rewards site that pays users to perform micro-tasks on a daily basis.

 For example, users can earn 500 points per day by watching videos, earn 5 points by visiting certain partners (in an internet scavenger hunt of sorts), or 10 points per dollar for playing games.

-1,750 points is equivalent to $10, and you can withdraw your earnings via free gift cards, travel miles, or PayPal cash.
+1,750 points are equivalent to $10, and you can withdraw your earnings via gift cards, travel miles, or PayPal cash.

 They’re offering free money to attract new users.

 Here’s how it works: